 A student is considered undergraduate if s/he is enrolled in a bachelor's degree program and does not have a bachelor's degree before entering CMC.
 If a student is enrolled in courses at the graduate level and already holds a bachelor's degree, s/he is considered a graduate student.
-A student is considered full-time if s/he is enrolled for 12 or more semester credits (3 CMC course units), s/he is considered a part-time
+A student is considered full-time if s/he is enrolled for 12 or more semester credits (3 CMC course units).
+If s/he is enrolled in less than 12 semester credits (3 CMC course units), s/he is considered a part-time